 What is labour induction?

-In most pregnancies, labor will start naturally between 37 and 42 weeks of pregnancy.
+In most pregnancies, labour will start naturally between 37 and 42 weeks of pregnancy.
 Under normal circumstances, your cervix softens and starts to open, you’ll get contractions or your water may break.

-Nevertheless, in some situations your labor may need to be started artificially.
-This is called induced labor, or labor induction.
+Nevertheless, in some situations your labour may need to be started artificially.
+This is called induced labour, or labour induction.
 It may involve mechanically softening and opening your cervix, breaking your waters, or using medicine to start off your contractions.

 Do not worry, it is nothing so uncommon!
 Nowadays, approximately 25% of all pregnancies need to be induced.

 Why might I need to be induced?

-You will be offered induced labor if your clinicians decide that you and your baby might benefit from delivering sooner rather than later.
-Labor induction can also be performed for matters of convenience or preference, in such case it’s called an elective labor induction.
+You will be offered induced labour if your clinicians decide that you and your baby might benefit from delivering sooner rather than later.
+Labour induction can also be performed for matters of convenience or preference, in such case it’s called an elective labour induction.

 The most common reasons for labour induction

 - POST TERM PREGNANCYYour pregnancy is prolonged beyond 42 weeks with possible risk to the baby from a gradual decrease in the supply of nutrients from the placenta.

 - PREMATURE RUPTURE OF MEMBRANESIf your water has broken and contractions have not started on their own within 24 hours, you and your baby may be at an increased risk of infection.